 Additionally, be sure to clean your home thoroughly before switching on the heat for the first time.
 Using an air filter can help reduce the amount of pollen and dust inside your home.

-But, Austinites shouldn’t be held captive indoors by allergies because there are effective treatments.
 If, after trying over-the-counter treatments, you continue to experience allergy-related issues, your next step may be contacting your local allergist concerning allergy immunotherapy.

 Allergy immunotherapy can be a more proactive approach for allergy suffers, and today comes in the form of injections, drops or tablets.
 Immunotherapy helps your body get used to the allergens that affect you.
 Your doctor will prescribe a series of injections or allergy drop doses of the allergy-causing agent until the body no longer mounts an immune response.
 Some studies have shown up to one-third of patients can achieve significant relief from their allergies by the end of a three-year immunotherapy treatment.

 The only way to truly tell what it is that’s affecting you is through allergy testing.
 Dr. Hallett offers a full range of allergy diagnostic testing to evaluate and manage allergies and asthma.
 He is the first — and most experienced — fellowship-trained, board-certified allergist in Austin to offer the more effective, high dose European protocol allergy drops.
 If you’d like to overcome allergies in the fall, come discover a treatment that is more satisfying than staying indoors or using over-the-counter drugs.